PianoPiston/holoassistant_not-a-project/README.md

 **Experimental / proof-of-concept repository**
 This is not a polished or packaged project — it’s a proof of concept for a university course.
 Things may be messy.
-The code that controls the servos are on the pi, not on this repository, functions incomplete.
+The code that controls the servos are on the pi, not on this repository. therefore functions are incomplete.

 ---